anz-bank/go-slides/README.md

 Extra special thanks to [@camh-anz](https://github.com/camh-anz) for countless reviews, improvement suggestions and code contributions.

 Many thanks also to [@anzdaddy](https://github.com/anzdaddy) for suggesting the pingserver comparison, to [@pentaphobe](https://github.com/pentaphobe) for the syntax colouring contribution and to [@anzboi](https://github.com/anzboi) for creating [go-samplerest](https://github.com/anz-bank/go-samplerest) - they and [@anz-rfc](https://github.com/anz-rfc) also contributed in many reviews.

+## License

+This work is copyright _Australia and New Zealand Banking Group Limited_ and licensed under a [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/).